Synopsik/DiscordBot/README.md

     └── .env # Stores important keys that we want hidden from version control
 ```
 > [!Note]
->
 > For now, only files and folders with a `*` prefix need to be created

 ### Develop Project

 The core of our project can be found within our `discordbot.py` file

-1. Import the same libraries as before, adding one more import for a specific class to inherit from
+3. * Import the same libraries as before
+   * Additionally, we use `commands` so that our class can inherit directly from `commands.Bot`
 ```
 import discord
 from discord.ext import commands